EdD in Higher Education and Social Change

 • Articulate and discuss the evidence of the extent to which they have addressed each degree program learning outcome.

+3. Comprehensive Oral Review.
 The student then discusses their reflections and written analyses with three WISR faculty members—assessing their breadth and depth of knowledge in the area(s) of primary interest, and in the interdisciplinary field of higher education and social change, as well as their skills in action-oriented inquiry and knowledge-building, in preparation for undertaking the dissertation.

-The oral exam will proceed as follows:
+The oral review will proceed as follows:

 • identify and discuss convincingly those degree program learning outcomes which they already have met, and